Home Page > Supplementary Information > Train Protection & Warning System

 TPWS track equipment is configured to function either as a 'Train Stop System' (TSS) or an 'Overspeed System' (OSS).
-Most TPWS fitted signals have a TSS placed near the signal as well as one or more OSS some distance (between 25 and 450 metres) in rear.
+Every TPWS fitted signal has a TSS placed near the signal, and most also have one or more OSS some distance (between 25 and 450 metres) in rear.
 The TSS and OSS each consist of a pair of transmitter loops mounted in the centre of the 'four-foot'.
-The first loop in any pair, in the direction of travel to which it applies, is termed the 'arming loop' and the second loop is the 'trigger loop'.
+The first loop in any pair, in the direction of travel to which it applies, is termed the 'arming loop', and the second loop is the 'trigger loop'.
 The general arrangement is depicted in figure 1.
 Each loop is capable of transmitting one of the six available frequencies, referred to as 'f1' to 'f6'.
 The loops are only energised while the signal is displaying a 'danger' aspect.
 A loop consists of a wire running around the perimeter of a rectangular plastic grid, 1000 mm in length and 440 mm wide.

 |Fig. 1: Standard TPWS Fitment.|

 |Fig. 2: A TPWS transmitter loop.|